 ON-VEHICLE SERVICE

-"ON-VEHICLE SERVICE" are procedures for performing inspections and adjustments of particularly important locations with regard to the construction and for maintenance and servicing, but other inspections (for looseness, play, cracking, damage, etc.) must also be performed.
+"ON-VEHICLE SERVICE" section has procedures for performing inspections and adjustments of particularly important components.
+These procedures are done with regard to maintenance and servicing, but other inspections (looseness, play, cracking, damage, etc.) must also be performed.

 SERVICE PROCEDURES